abs-tudelft/tydi/book/src/specification/physical.md

 > The identifier is case-insensitive because compatibility with VHDL is
 > desired.

-The bit count of each field cannot be zero.

-> A lot of synthesis tools out there do not handle null ranges very well.

 \\(|\textrm{Fields}(N_1 : b_1, N_2 : b_2, ..., N_n : b_n)|\\) is a shorthand
 defined to equal \\(\sum_{i=1}^{n} b_i\\); that is, the sum of the field bit count over all fields in the element.